Charges Laid in Bankruptcy Fraud Investigation

-TORONTO, Aug.
-28, 2014 /CNW/ - The Integrated Bankruptcy Enforcement Unit comprised of the Royal Canadian Mounted Police (RCMP) - GTA Financial Crime Section and the Ontario Region Special Investigation Unit (SIU) of the Office of the Superintendent of Bankruptcy (OSB), charged Wilson Chi-Man SHEK, a 50 year old male from Toronto with offences under the Bankruptcy and Insolvency Act (BIA).
-The allegations relate to fraud and the abuse of the bankruptcy process which is intended for the honest but unfortunate debtor.
+TORONTO, July 7, 2016 /CNW/ - The Integrated Bankruptcy Enforcement Unit comprised of the Royal Canadian Mounted Police (RCMP) and the Office of the Superintendent of Bankruptcy (OSB), has charged an Ancaster man with offences under the Criminal Code (CC) and the Bankruptcy and Insolvency Act (BIA).

 Gavin Martin DAND, age 42, of Ancaster, will appear at Old City Hall, Ontario Court of Justice in Toronto on July 8th, 2016, where he will face charges in relation to fraud and the abuse of the bankruptcy process.